Traveling to Galapagos Islands

 Is there an entrance fee to the Galapagos National Park?
 If so, what is it?

 The Galapagos National Park charges an entrance fee of US$ 100 for adults and US$ 50 for children under 12 to be paid at the airport upon arrival.
-You can choose to pay this fee through Quasar Expeditions or you can pay yourself at the airport.
+You can choose to pay this fee through Quasar or you can pay yourself at the airport.
 Please be sure to carry the above amounts in cash.
 No credit cards are accepted.
+Please note that the above amounts are subject to change.

 What are the rules and regulations of the Galapagos National Park?
 How strict are they?

-Although Quasar Expeditions hires only the best, level 3 naturalist guides, their job is not only to guide, teach and serve but also to enforce all Galapagos National Park regulations.
+Although Quasar hires only the best, level 3 naturalist guides, their job is not only to guide, teach and serve but also to enforce all Galapagos National Park regulations.
 For instance, no person can set foot on the Galapagos National Park unless accompanied by a certified naturalist guide.
 There are steep penalties for breaking the rules and regulations of the Park.
 We strongly recommend you follow and obey your guide’s discretion.
-For more info please refer to our Galapagos National Park page.

 Can you snorkel in the Galapagos?
 If so, is snorkeling available during the cruise?

 Snorkeling equipment is available onboard all of our yachts and is an activity on all of our Galapagos Cruises.
 All water sports convey a certain risk.
-Passengers participating in these activities do so under their own responsibility and will be asked to sign a waiver.
+Guests participating in these activities do so under their own responsibility and will be asked to sign a waiver on their Registration Form.

-Note: Quasar Expeditions is not responsible for personal items that may be lost or damaged while swimming, snorkeling or kayaking
+Note: Quasar is not responsible for personal items that may be lost or damaged while swimming, snorkeling or kayaking.

 Can you scuba dive in the Galapagos?
 If so, is diving available during the cruise?